kelvinuk/webcam/README.md

 We capture 20 photos in 10 seconds following a predefined troggable backlight sequence.
+(We provide autosizing method to put all resizable photos in the gallary.
+However, the original samples are preserved.
+They can be sent back to the server.)
 ![image](https://github.com/kelvinuk/webcam/assets/85465033/5c1f1142-cfd0-405c-80ac-c4af30967b27)

 The backlight relies on a changable black / white screen color.